mattia-p/mattia-p.github.io/_posts/2025-01-23-from-breadboard-to-elegance.md

 ## Introduction

 In a previous post, I described how I built a C++ I2C driver for the **BME280** sensor (temperature, pressure, humidity).
 That driver was then used to record and store temperature data regularly and was being published on a flask web app for visualization.
-What I didn’t describe in detail is what the hardware setup looked like.
+What I didn't describe in detail is what the hardware setup looked like.
 I was running all the software on a Raspberry Pi 4.
 The sensor was installed on a breadboard and connected to the Raspberry Pi with 4 jumper wires (4 wires because of I2C) and the Raspberry Pi itself was connected to my laptop with an ethernet RJ45 cable.